Arrow-07/npm-morseconverter/README.md

 - **Parameters**: `morse` (string) - The Morse code to be converted to text.
 - **Returns**: (string) - The Morse code converted to text.
+## Morse Code Formatting

+When working with Morse code, it is important to follow these formatting rules to ensure proper encoding and decoding:

+1. Only hyphens (-) and dots (.) are allowed.
+2. Each letter must be separated by a space.
+3. Any other characters will result in an error.